 - Nothing gets your teeth clean like a dental visit!
-Plan your next visit to the dentist around the holidays, especially with the people that use rapid palatal-expander.
+Plan your next visit to the dentist around the holidays, especially if you have dental implants or use rapid palatal-expander.
 It would be perfect timing to catch any potential cavities or other issues.

 We want you to enjoy the holidays – we plan to enjoy them too!
 All of those parties and get-togethers make for some amazing memories.
 Keeping this information in mind will help you stay on track with your oral health.
 No one enjoys cavities or toothaches, and the holidays would be a terrible time to experience oral discomfort.
 Consider these tips your mouth’s holiday survival guide!